Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

 The way that an active session will be continue after the change of a Snapshot is as follows:

-- If the Snapshot still exists (i.e. it was not deleted, only replaced), the session will continue with the original Snapshot.
+- If the Snapshot still exists (i.e. the original Snapshot was not deleted, only replaced), the session will continue with the original Snapshot.
-  * This is important as we don't know if the new Snapshot contains the same Flows/Nodes where the user might be active in their session
+  - This is important as we don't know if the new Snapshot contains the same Flows and Nodes where the user might be active in their session.
 - If the Snapshot no longer exists (i.e. the original Snapshot was deleted), the session will be reset and the new Snapshot will be used.

 #### Flow